apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 The CLI checks that these required preferences are passed in.
 If not, it should warn the user how to pass the variable in and exit with a non-zero code.
 Preferences can be referenced elsewhere in `plugin.xml` using the syntax `$PREFERENCE_NAME`.

-Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
+Attributes | Description
 ---------------- | ------------
-name(string) | *Required* <br/> Name of the variable.
-Can only contain capital letters, digits, and underscores. default(string) | Default value of the variable.
+name<br />{% cdv_vartype string %}| *Required* <br/> Name of the variable.
+Can only contain capital letters, digits, and underscores. default<br />{% cdv_vartype string %}| Default value of the variable.
 If present, its value will be used and no error will be emitted in case user does not enter any value.

 Example:
 ```xml